German Shepherd Now

 Here’s the part that surprises most owners: senior German Shepherds usually need fewer calories but more protein.
 Not less protein.
 More.
-The old advice about cutting protein as dogs age has been overturned by decades of nutrition research, and getting this backwards is one of the fastest ways to accelerate muscle loss in an aging Shepherd.
+The old advice about cutting protein as dogs age has been overturned by decades of nutrition research, and getting this wrong is one of the fastest ways to accelerate muscle loss in an aging Shepherd.

 Getting the feeding balance right after age 7 is one of the simplest things you can do to add quality time to your dog’s life.

-When to Start Adjusting: Around Age 7
+When to Start Adjusting Portions: Around Age 7

 The American Veterinary Medical Association classifies large-breed dogs as senior around age 5 to 6.
 Royal Canin starts their large-breed aging formula at age 5.
 In practice, most German Shepherd owners and vets settle on age 7 as the point where senior-specific feeding adjustments make sense.

-How Much to Reduce Calories
+How Much to Reduce Calories for Aging Shepherds

 According to the AKC’s guide to feeding senior dogs, most aging dogs benefit from a caloric reduction as activity declines and metabolism slows.
 A common guideline among veterinary nutritionists is a 10 to 20 percent cut from peak adult intake, depending on activity level.